Jewish Theological Seminary Collection

 Elmar Camillo Dos Santos Collection

-Nearly 1,200 volumes which consists almost exclusively of valuable Judaic and early Christian biblical and religious texts and scholarly reference works.
+The Santos Collection contains nearly 1,200 volumes, almost exclusively of valuable Judaic and early Christian biblical and religious texts and scholarly reference works.
 Almost all of these holdings are in non-English languages, mainly Hebrew, German, and Greek, requiring readers with more than minimal proficiency in each.

 Brad Young Collection